mmirate/gatech_hvz_mechanized/README.md

 ## What this does

-`hvzchatclient.pl` prompts for your Georgia Tech SSO credentials; with them and WWW::Mechanize, it scrapes the SSO login page and uses the resulting cookies to access the HvZ website's chat system in mostly the same way that the original website frontend does.
-Both the general channel and your faction's channel are available to you, and the existing backend keeps track of this; nonetheless, using this program while your faction-membership is in limbo ... has the same consequences to Rule 1 that would occur if you used the regular chat frontend at such a time.
+`hvzchatclient.pl` prompts on standard I/O for your Georgia Tech SSO credentials; with them and WWW::Mechanize, it scrapes the SSO login page and uses the resulting cookies to access the HvZ website's chat system in mostly the same way that the original website frontend does.
+Both the general channel and your faction's channel are available to you, and the existing backend keeps track of this.
+(Nonetheless, using this program while your faction-membership is in limbo ... has the same consequences to Rule 1 that would occur if you used the regular chat frontend at such a time.)

+Specifically:

-Any messages which were not recorded as previously-received, are echoed to standard output, sent through `notify-send` and logged to disk.
+- Any messages which were not recorded as previously-received, are echoed to standard output, sent through `notify-send` and logged to disk.

-Any input on stdin which matches `/(all|hum|zomb): .+/` will be sent to the corresponding channel, provided that you're not trying to send to the opposing faction.
+- Any input on stdin which matches `/(all|hum|zomb): .+/` (that is, containing the word "all", "hum" or "zomb", followed immediately by a colon, a space and some message contents) will be sent to the corresponding channel, provided that you're not trying to send to the opposing faction.

+- Command-line arguments are ignored.

 ## Limitations